TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/clojure/index.md

 {% endraw %}

-Fizz Buzz in Clojure was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Clojure](https://sampleprograms.io/languages/clojure) was written by:

 - Cristiano Lopes

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2020 19:20:07.
 The solution was first committed on Oct 04 2020 17:31:12.
 As a result, documentation below may be outdated.